Skip to main content

 April Reflections

 April has been bittersweet.
 But I think what has really broken my heart is the realisation that, some individuals who come through your life only want to take instead of give.
 God has blessed me with wonderful relationships, and I'm not familiar with individuals who only communicate to receive.
 And unfortunately I can't cut ties.
-I would appreciate if they'd check upon me instead of always viewing my statuses in silence.
-I'd appreciate if they'd share a thought regarding something on my statuses instead of being silent spectators.
+I would appreciate if they'd check upon me instead of always asking.
+We all have something to give.
 My dear friends have been hurt by those who who claimed to be friends and I hurt on their behalf.
 When did humans become so evil?
 May I always choose to do right for the next person.
 God has placed me around sincere, loving, kind and God-fearing individuals whom I've just met.
 I think, instead of focusing on the care I'm giving and not receiving in return, I'll pour into these relationships.
-I'm someone who is cautious with
+I'm someone who is cautious with my heart, because I love deeply and so the easiest option has been to play it safe.
+But I've realised, how p

 Makoti Diaries: Last day on Makoti Duty